Aerobics Can Help Benefit Chiropractic Care

 An alternative your chiropractor might suggest is walking as opposed to running on a treadmill, or trying a recumbent exercise bike or NordicTrack – something that’s not going to put compression on the joints.

-ACA experts agree that while treatment and any coordinating exercise regimen need to be geared specifically to the patient, based on the injury, type of chiropractic care he or she receives from his or her chiropractor, and his or her preference, becoming aerobically fit will help patients on the road to recovery and stay fit and well in the long run.
+ACA experts agree that while treatment and any coordinating exercise regimen need to be geared specifically to the patient, based on the injury, type of chiropractic care he or she receives from his or her chiropractor, and his or her preference, becoming aerobically fit will help patients on the road to pain management and recovery while staying fit and well in the long run.